 Do you work in an industry that is already bursting with quality content?
 Think about making your own Ultimate Guide.

-In his article, "How to go from one Facebook ad to $197 in less than 60 seconds,"blogger Bryan Harris took this one step further and combined a PDF version of the article along with 5 links that weren't in the original post -- people only received these bonuses when they subscribed.
+In his article, "SellMore Courses With This Online Course Sales Page Template and Guide,"blogger Bryan Harris took this one step further and combined a PDF version of the article along with five links that weren't in the original post – people only received these bonuses when they subscribed.

-Dean used this strategy in his post, "SEO Tools: The Complete List."
-He offered a free download that detailed the 153 tools featured in his post -- the perfect resource for a reader to keep and refer to whenever they need.
+David Dean from Backlinko used this strategy in his post, "SEO Tools: The Complete List."
+He offered a free download that detailed the 153 tools featured in his post – the perfect resource for a reader to keep and refer to whenever they need.

 What resources could you recommend to a potential customer that would help them to achieve better results?

 Instructional blog posts are just waiting to be turned into checklists – and they couldn't be easier to create.

 Just take your blog post and simplify it into a series of bullet points.
 Next, remove any points that don't contain actionable advice.
 Split the list into several numbered steps to make the outcome more achievable.

 Bonus points if you offer the checklist in a printable format so people can physically tick off each item on the list as they complete it.
 This sense of achievement is a great feeling that people will attribute back to your business.

 The "Ultimate Webinar Checklist" from HubSpot above is a valuable lead magnet because of how practical it is.